-Lead Behavioral Customer Experience, Consultant
+Expert Behavioral Customer Experience, Consultant

 Would you rather watch than read?
 At the bottom of this post you'll find a video of this story, as told by Elizabeth Immer and her client Mathias Aeschimann at the 2019 Product Management Festival.

 When I tell people that working in collections is the “best topic ever,” I get some confused reactions, to say the least.
 And I get it.
 At first glance, collections appears to be a little bit yucky.
 But in my experience, working in this branch is anything but.
 It’s exciting and rewarding!
 Exactly because so many parties stand to win when collections “works better.”

 Using the tools and learnings behavioral economics offers us in order to make a difference, to help people “do better,” gets me out of bed every morning.
 Thanks to a collaboration with Swisscom’s billing team since 2017, I’ve had the opportunity to do just that.

 Before getting into the story, I’ll cut to the chase.
 Swisscom saved more than CHF 8 million (in 2 years) after we helped them revamp their collections policy.
 Their customers in collections are markedly happier than they used to be.
 And the number of customers whose contracts are cancelled due to unpaid bills has sunk by two-thirds.

 I’m writing here to share the story behind this happy result – how did we get there?
 We tend to think of people who don’t pay their bills as bad, delinquent folks – unattractive “others”.
 You aren’t one of them, are you?
 Me neither, I’m perfect.
 Just kidding!
 Most of us are imperfect in this sense.